Sjeiti/ronvalstarnl/src/data/markdown/page_cv.md

 <!--

-I've written in several frontend languages but also several backend languages
+I've written in several front-end languages but also several backend languages

 I'm a dedicated front-end developer with more than eighteen years experience in the world of digital media.<br>
 Because of my education and work as a graphic designer, interaction designer and programmer I am able look at a project from more than one perspective.
 I have a very broad range of highly developed skills which I nurture and expand.<br>